 Child care is providing care for a child outside of their home for any part of a day, by a person other than the child's parents or legal guardians.
 The purpose of licensing and certification of child care centers and family child care homes is to ensure the health, safety and well-being of children while in care outside of their home.

 For more resources about child care, see Bright Stars, a non-profit program.

-Application Training for Family Child Care Home Providers will be held every other month.
+Application Training (Spanish Translation) for Family Child Care Home Providers will be held every other month.
 This training will provide

 information that will help home-based providers complete their renewal application, and submit the required documentation.

 The next available training session will be held:

 Wednesday, June 29, 2016

 Professional Development hours are available for this session on a one-time basis.
 Registration is required.
 Please contact the Child Care Licensing office at 528-3621 or 528-3624 to register and with any questions.

 - Family Child Care Home (Spanish)

 - Child Care Center - (School Age)